Black Miami is Beautiful

 Little Haiti, Little River, and Lemon City

 Little Haiti, just a few years ago, was called "Lemon City".
-Together with Little River, this area has a project that may rival Related Group’s project, with even more risk of gentrification.
+Together with Little River, this area has a project that may rival Related Group’s projects, with even more risk of gentrification.

 The remnants of Lemon City, even older than Coconut Grove, are gone.
 The Buena Vista neighborhood, once known for its elegant 1920s homes, and the area just to the north, became a vibrant Haitian community in the 1980s.